Blog – Posted on Wednesday, Mar 06

 7. Cry Wolf by Patricia Briggs

 “Werewolves aren’t real,” you might be thinking to yourself.
 That is, until you’re minding your own business walking down the street and are violently attacked by a pack of werewolves who change you into one yourself.
-And if anyone can relate, it’s Anna, who finds herself in this exact situation.
+Which is the exact situation Anna finds herself in on the pages of Cry Wolf.
 Not only is she abruptly changed, but she becomes an Omega: the rarest type of werewolf.
 Now, one of the most powerful werewolves in the country has his eye on Anna — both as a packmate and his mate.